 How To Stop Your Toddler From Throwing Things?

-Parents must take necessary actions to prevent habits, such as throwing things, from becoming the child’s character trait.
+Parents must supervise and take necessary actions to prevent habits, such as throwing things, from becoming a character trait.
 You may consider trying the following interventions.

 - Explain the consequences: Teach the toddler the cause and effect of throwing objects that are not meant to be thrown.
 Use simple language and a polite tone to convey how objects could break and not function correctly if thrown.

-- Set rules: Whenever the toddler throws a toy, take it away for some time.
+- Set rules and boundaries: Whenever the toddler throws a toy, take it away for some time.
 Set a rule that each time the toddler throws something, the object will be taken away.
 This technique will make the toddler realize that throwing things is unacceptable behavior.